 Getting started with omnichannel marketing

-To succeed, understand the communication channels prospects use to interact with your brand.
-Present consistent designs and build responsive site experiences.
-You should also use technology to improve both in-store and online buying experiences.
+To succeed in creating a great omnichannel experience, understand the communication channels prospects use to interact with your brand.
+Present consistent designs and use technology to improve both in-store and online buying experiences.